UK and EU diplomats pessimistic as UK Brexit negotiator arrives

 The bloc says it is for Britain to propose an alternative that is practical and legally sound and achieves the same ends.

-Meanwhile, the Commission on Wednesday issued new contingency plans for a no-deal Brexit, including allowing the 27 remaining EU states to access more than 700 million euros’ ($780 million) worth of emergency aid, some of it from a natural disaster fund.
+Meanwhile, the Commission on Wednesday issued new contingency plans for a no-deal Brexit, including allowing the 27 remaining EU states to access more than 700 million euros’ (635 million pounds) worth of emergency aid, some of it from a natural disaster fund.

 More financing would be available for farmers, the agricultural sector including Irish beef producers, and state aid restrictions would be eased.